emard/esp32s3-jtag/README.md

 By default JTAG is enabled.
-Using arduino serial monitor or any other serial terminal we can enable or disable jtag:
+Using arduino serial monitor or any other serial terminal we can enable or disable jtag by typing "1" or "0" on keyboard:

     0 disable JTAG and turn LED OFF
     1 enable  JTAG and turn LED ON